kshetline/tubular_time/README.md

 * `initialTime`: This can be a single number (for milliseconds since 1970-01-01T00:00 UTC), an ISO-8601 date as a string, and ECMA-262 date as string, an ASP.​NET JSON date string, a JavaScript `Date` object, [a `DateAndTime` object](the-dateandtime-object), an array of numbers (in the order year, month, day, hour, etc.), or a `null`, which causes the current time to be used.
 * `timezone`: a `Timezone` instance, a string specifying an IANA timezone (e.g. 'Pacific/Honolulu') or a UTC offset (e.g. 'UTC+04:00'), or `null` to use the default timezone.
 * `locale`: a locale string (e.g. 'fr-FR'), an array of locales strings in order of preference (e.g. ['fr-FR', 'fr-CA', 'en-US']), or `null` to use the default locale.
 * `gregorianChange`: The first date when the Gregorian calendar is active, the string `'J'` for a pure Julian calendar, the string 'G' for a pure Gregorian calendar, the constant `ttime.PURE_JULIAN`, the constant `ttime.PURE_GREGORIAN`, or `null` for the default of 1582-10-15.
-A date can take the form of an ISO-8601 date string (e.g. '1752-09-14'), a year-month-day numeric array (e.g. [1918, 2, 14]), or a date as a `DateAndTime` object.
+A date can take the form of a year-month-day ISO-8601 date string (e.g. '1752-09-14'), a year-month-day numeric array (e.g. [1918, 2, 14]), or a date as a `DateAndTime` object.

 As a string, `initialTime` can also include a trailing timezone or UTC offset, using the letter `Z` to indicate UTC (e.g. '1969‑07‑12T20:17Z'), or a specific timezone (e.g. '1969‑07‑12T20:17Z', '1969‑07‑12T16:17 EDT', '1969‑07‑12T16:17 America/New_York', or '1969‑07‑12T16:17-0400').